Gold–aluminium intermetallic

 Gold–aluminium intermetallic is a type of intermetallic compound of gold and aluminium that usually forms at contacts between the two metals.
 Gold–aluminium intermetallics have different properties from the individual metals, such as low conductivity and high melting point depending on their composition.
 Due to the difference of density between the metals and intermetallics, the growth of the intermetallic layers causes reduction in volume, and therefore creates gaps in the metal near the interface between gold and aluminium.

-The production of gaps lowers the strength of the metal compound, which can cause mechanical failure at the joint, fostering the problems that the intermetallics causes in metal compounds.
+The production of gaps lowers the strength of the metal compound, which can cause mechanical failure at the joint, fostering the problems that the intermetallics cause in metal compounds.
 In microelectronics, these properties can cause problems in wire bonding.

-The main compounds formed are usually Au_{5}Al_{2} (white plague) and AuAl_{2} (purple plague), both of which form at high temperatures, then Au_{5}Al_{2} and AuAl_{2} can further react with Au to form more stable compound, Au_{2}Al.
+The main compounds formed are usually Au5Al2 (white plague) and AuAl2 (purple plague), both of which form at high temperatures, then Au5Al2 and AuAl2 can further react with Au to form more stable compound, Au2Al.